Cladogram: What is not a cladogram

 A cladogram is the diagrammatic result of an analysis, which groups taxa on the basis of synapomorphies alone.
 There are many other phylogenetic algorithms that treat data somewhat differently, and result in phylogenetic trees that look like cladograms but are not cladograms.
-For example, phenetic algorithms, such as UPGMA and Neighbor-Joining, group by overall similarity, and treat both synapomorphies and symplesiomorphies as evidence of grouping, The resulting diagrams are phenograms, not cladograms, Similarly, the results of model-based methods (Maximum Likelihood or Bayesian approaches) that take into account both branching order and "branch length," count both synapomorphies and autapomorphies as evidence for or against grouping, The diagrams resulting from those sorts of analysis are not cladograms, either.
+For example, phenetic algorithms, such as UPGMA and Neighbor-Joining, group by overall similarity, and treat both synapomorphies and symplesiomorphies as evidence of grouping, The resulting diagrams are phenograms, not cladograms.
+Similarly, the results of model-based methods (Maximum Likelihood or Bayesian approaches) that take into account both branching order and "branch length", count both synapomorphies and autapomorphies as evidence for or against grouping.
+The diagrams resulting from those sorts of analysis are not cladograms, either.

 Cladogram selection

 There are several algorithms available to identify the "best" cladogram.
 The algorithms are almost always performed by computers, though some can be followed manually for data sets of only a few species and characteristics.
 Most algorithms use a metric (also called a distance) to measure how consistent a candidate cladogram is with the data.
-Most cladogram algorithms use the mathematical optimization.
+Most cladogram algorithms use mathematical optimization.
 The computational problem to be solved is the minimization of the metric.

 Some algorithms are useful only for molecular characteristic data, others only for morphological data, and some only for characteristic data incorporating both.
 Algorithms for cladograms or phylogenetic trees include least squares, neighbor-joining, parsimony, maximum likelihood, and Bayesian inference.
 Algorithms that perform optimization tasks (such as building cladograms) can be sensitive to the order in which the input data (the list of species and their characteristics) is presented.
 Inputting the data in various orders can cause the same algorithm to produce different "best" cladograms.
 In these situations, the user should input the data in various orders and compare the results.

 Using different algorithms on a single data set can sometimes yield different "best" cladograms, because each algorithm may have a unique definition of what is "best".
 Because of the astronomical number of possible cladograms, algorithms cannot guarantee that the solution is the overall best solution.
 A nonoptimal cladogram will be selected if the program settles on a local minimum rather than the desired global minimum.
 To help solve this problem, many cladogram algorithms use a simulated annealing approach to increase the likelihood that the selected cladogram is the optimal one.

 Biologists sometimes use the term parsimony for a specific kind of cladogram generation algorithm and sometimes as an umbrella term for all phylogenetic algorithms.